erisonsuzuki/mcp_multi_agent/README.md

     *   If a Python version of `@modelcontextprotocol/sdk` exists, you would install it.
 Otherwise, you'd need to implement the Stdio transport logic manually (reading from stdin, writing to stdout).

 2.  **Create a Server Entry Point**:
-    *   Create a new Python script (e.g., `aula 4/mcp/server.py`) that initializes the MCP components and exposes their functionalities as tools.
+    *   Create a new Python script (e.g., `mcp/server.py`) that initializes the MCP components and exposes their functionalities as tools.

 3.  **Define Tools**:
     *   Use the MCP SDK's `Tool` or a custom mechanism to define the MCP's capabilities (e.g., `ingest_prompt`, `decompose_task`, `route_task`, `execute_plan`) as callable functions.